DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

     * SCRM in a CSP scenerio requires customer to review CSP's audit reports
     * when reviewing auditor reports there are some key elements to focus on such as scoping information or description of the audit target
     * if the CSPs SOC 2 audit did not cover a specific service a customer wants to use, then the audit finding does not provide any value!
+    * Look for CSPs who participate in the CSA STAR program
 * Methodologies
     * NIST has a resource library that includes working groups, publications, and other resources, available at https://csrc.nist.gov/Projects/cyber-supply-chain-risk-management
     * ISO 27000:2022